 Ask your venue before you buy any so you know where you stand.

-Churches want you to do it by the exit, so its doesn’t cause too much mess to the church and its respectful of the graves.
+Churches want you to do it by the gates, so its doesn’t cause too much mess to the church and its respectful of the graves.

 Some venues such as working farms or in venues in a National park want you to throw it inside, this is so they can clean it easily and it doesn’t break any National park rules.